 The Centers for Disease Control and Prevention estimates influenza has been responsible for an average of 9 million to 45 million illnesses and 12,000 to 61,000 deaths in the U.S. every flu season since 2010.

-In the five months since it began to aggressively spread across the U.S., more than 5 million Americans have been infected by the coronavirus and more than 164,000 have died.
+More than 9 million Americans have been infected by the coronavirus and more than 200,000 have died.

 Caring for the community